When: M-F, 8:30 am - 3:30 pm (aftercare offered until 5:00 pm)

 12:00 pm Recap and Lunch.
 We will return to our facility and have a quick summary and debriefing of the morning learning and activity.
 We will then eat lunch indoors.
 An important piece of outdoor education requires people to see and think about the impacts of their actions on others.
 Part of our experience of using a host space will include responsible etiquette and clean up at meal time.

 1:00-3:30 pm Afternoon Activity.
 Afternoon time will have a certain amount of flexibility and ability to choose areas of personal interest.
 Activities will follow-up on themes and lessons from earlier in the day.
-We will work on building with found natural materials, learning orienteering skills, map drawing, nature journaling, etc. Our day will end with a clean up and debriefing summary to encourage reflection and reinforce which questions need further exploration in the future.
+We will work on building with found natural materials, learning orienteering skills, map drawing, nature journaling, etc. We we also use this time for working on art.
+Our day will end with a clean up and debriefing summary to encourage reflection and reinforce which questions need further exploration in the future.

 3:30-5:00 pm Aftercare option.